google/applied-machine-learning-intensive/v2/01_what_is_ml/01_introduction_to_models/slides.md

 ---

 # Sequences
-Suggest the next value in a sequence
+Suggest the next value in a sequence.

 <!--
 Finally, sequence prediction suggests what might come next, based on previous examples.